United States national baseball team: Early years

 International baseball games were played informally by American teams, against Canadian clubs, as early as 1860.
 However, the development of a national team occurred with the early Summer Olympics, which saw baseball debut unofficially in 1904 in St. Louis (though few records exist).
-An ad-hoc American team, including future Major League Baseball player Jim Thorpe, competed against a Swedish team at the 1912 Olympics in Stockholm, and a team of World War I servicemen played a Canadian team at the 1919 Inter-Allied Games in Paris.
+An ad-hoc American team, including future Major League Baseball player Jim Thorpe, competed against a Swedish team (featuring four Americans) at the 1912 Olympics in Stockholm, and a team of World War I servicemen played a Canadian team at the 1919 Inter-Allied Games in Paris.

 Leslie Mann, a former major leaguer himself, is credited with the formation of the first official U.S. national team.
 He formed the United States Amateur Baseball Association (also known as the USA Baseball Congress) on February 19, 1931, with the hopes of sponsoring an international tournament.
 Mann's efforts to include baseball at the Olympics saw little success (no other country sent a team to 1936 in Berlin, and the 1940 Games in Tokyo were cancelled due to World War II), but he did hold the first Amateur World Series in 1938.
 The U.S. team, made out of amateur players, lost a best-of-five series to Great Britain.